-- After cleaning the skin, the surgeon places a small needle into the abdominal wall through which gas is introduced into the abdominal cavity.
-This lifts the abdominal wall away from the structures in the abdominal cavity, thus creating space for the surgeon to work.
+Once in theatre, and after cleaning the skin, the surgeon places a small needle into the abdominal wall through which gas is introduced into the abdominal cavity.
+This lifts the abdominal wall away from the organs that sit within, thus creating space for the surgeon to work.

-- The surgeon then makes a few small incisions through which the trocars (hollow tubes) are introduced into the abdomen.
-These trocars are hollow and allow the surgeon to pass long, thin instruments and a camera, so that the operation can be viewed on a video screen.
+The surgeon then makes small horizontal incisions (usually 3 or 4) through which the trocars (hollow tubes) are introduced into the abdomen.
+These trocars are hollow and allow the surgeon to pass long, thin instruments and camera that are required to undertake the operation.
+These incisions are about 1cm long.

-- The liver is moved gently to one side and the upper part of the stomach is identified.
-A narrow tunnel is created behind the upper part of the stomach to let the gastric band through.
-The band is then wrapped around the stomach – rather like a wristwatch.
-It is then locked securely in place.
-The band is then covered by stomach tissue which is held in place by 3 or 4 stitches.
+The liver is moved gently to one side to reveal the upper part of the stomach.
+A narrow tunnel is created behind the upper part of the stomach through which the gastric band is passed.
+The band is then wrapped around the stomach, rather like a wristwatch, and the ‘buckle’ closed.
+It is then stitched securely in place by 3 or 4 stitches.

-- The gastric band usually has a very small amount of fluid left inside after the surgeon has washed (or “primed”) it.
+The band usually has a very small amount of fluid left inside after the surgeon has washed (or ‘primed’) it.
 It will remain like this until the first band adjustment after approximately 5 weeks.

-- Once the band is in place, the trocars are removed and a slightly longer incision is made in the abdominal wall to allow the access port to be placed in a secure position at the junction between the fat and the muscle layer.
+Once the band is in place, the trocars are removed and a slightly longer incision is made in the abdominal wall to allow the access port to be placed in a secure position outside of the abdomen, and between the fat and the muscle layer.

-- To complete the procedure, the small skin incisions are closed with sutures and/or glue.
+To complete the procedure, the small skin incisions are closed with sutures and/or glue, and covered with dressing.

-After gastric band surgery you will be taken to the recovery area where you will be monitored for 30-60 minutes before returning to the ward.
+After your gastric band surgery you will be taken to the recovery area where you will be monitored for 30-60 minutes before returning to your room on the ward.

-When you wake up after your gastric band operation you will have some discomfort.
-This arises from the small incisions through which we passed the instruments into your abdomen, especially the one where the band access port has been placed, which tends to be slightly larger.
-It is also quite common to experience pain in the left shoulder after the procedure.
-This pain is actually coming from the diaphragm – the large sheet of muscle separating the chest from the abdomen – but is “referred” to the left shoulder.
+When you wake up after the operation you are likely to feel a little discomfort.
+This arises from the small incisions through which we passed the instruments into your abdomen, especially the one where the band access port has been placed, which is the larger.
+It is also quite common for some patients to experience pain in the left shoulder after the procedure.
+This pain is usually mild and is coming from the diaphragm, the large sheet of muscle separating the chest from the abdomen, but is referred to the left shoulder.
 It usually passes after a couple of days but can sometimes be a bit more persistent.